Probabilistic Object Maps for Long-Term Robot Localization: Introduction

 We posit that localization algorithms can utilize the distribution of movable objects to improve robustness in real world environments.
-We propose a method for creating a probabilistic object map (POM) that models the likelihood of a movable object of a given semantic class occurring at a given pose.
-The POM is formed in a data-driven manner from object detections from past trajectories and uses Gaussian process classification \AAA{Do I need to cite this?}to generate likelihoods for new query poses.\hide{We also develop\AAA{Find better verb} POM-Localization, which uses POMs to improve localization in environments with movable objects. } We also introduce the POM-Localization algorithm, which uses POMs to inform localization.
-The goal of POM-Localization is to prevent significant drift in environments with a high density of movable objects, rather than to improve average-case performance\hide{, as the distribution of objects is inherently less sharp than discrete features, but }.
-Given the current estimate for the robot's trajectory and the object detections from that trajectory, POM-Localization calculates where objects would be in the global frame and adds a cost based on the likelihood of an object occurring at the pose, penalizing the trajectory when objects would occur in unlikely positions\AAA{can probably remove if low on space}.
-As shown in Fig. \ref{fig:pom_example}, this formulation is used to optimize the trajectory, resulting in a sequence of poses that best aligns with current object detections, odometry measurements, and the POMs.\hide{ Fig. \ref{fig:pom_example} shows an illustration of POM-Localization.} We also provide a method for incrementally updating the POM given a newly optimized trajectory with object detections.

-We present experimental results on two different datasets to highlight the performance of POM-Localization in changing environments and to demonstrate the impact of our approach given limited knowledge of the object distribution represented in the POM. \AAA{TODO want to add figure that outlines how this works.
-Give warehouse example, construct mock POM for it, hypothesize current view with current detections, show how they align with the POM}
+We introduce the concept of\hide{propose a method for creating a} probabilistic object maps (POMs) \hide{that}to model\hide{s} the likelihood of a movable object of a given semantic class occurring at a given pose and propose a method for POM representation.
+The POM is formed in a data-driven manner from object detections from past trajectories and uses Gaussian process classification to generate likelihoods for new query poses.
+We also introduce the POM-Localization algorithm, which uses POMs to inform localization.
+The goal of POM-Localization is to prevent significant drift in environments with a high density of movable objects, rather than to improve average-case performance.
+Given the current estimate for the robot's trajectory and the object detections from that trajectory, POM-Localization calculates where objects would be in the global frame and adds a cost based on the likelihood of an object occurring at the pose, penalizing the trajectory when objects would occur at\hide{in} unlikely \hide{positions}poses.
+As shown in Fig. \ref{fig:pom_example}, this formulation is used to optimize the trajectory, resulting in a sequence of poses that best aligns with current object detections, odometry measurements, and the POMs.
+We also provide a method for incrementally updating \hide{the}a POM given a newly optimized trajectory with object detections.
+We present experimental results on two different datasets to highlight the performance of POM-Localization in changing environments and to demonstrate the impact of our approach given limited knowledge of the object distribution represented in the POM.